maryjng/weatherplanner-backend/README.md

 # USER FLOW
 User actions and the step-by-step calling of functions are displayed here.
 In general, a form is submitted and the weatherApi class (api.js) in the frontend handles request sending to the backend.
 The backend route calls the appropriate model function(s) to query the db and manipulate data, which is sent back to the frontend as a response.
 Components are updated as needed according to the response.

-## Registration ** NEED UPDATE **
+## Registration
-      User submits the register form with a username, email, and password.
+      > User submits the register form with a username, email, and password.
-      Register component calls the register function from the api class.
+      > Register component calls the register function from the api class.
 A POST request is sent to the backend route /auth/register, which adds the user to the database and returns a token.
+      > The token and currentUser states are updated in the frontend and stored in UserContext for other components to access

-## Login ** NEED UPDATE **
+## Login
-      User submits the login form with a username and password.
+      > User submits the login form with a username and password.
-      The Login component calls the login function from the api class.
+      > The Login component calls the login function from the api class.
 A GET request is sent to the backend route /auth/login, which returns a token if successful.
-The token is saved in the api class component as the class variable token.
+      > The token is saved in the api class component as the class variable token.
 The React states currentUser, token, and allEvents are set using queried user information.
-      Users can now view and edit their Profile (at this point just an email change) and view and change their appointments.
+      > Users can now view and edit their Profile and view and change their appointments.
+      > User is redirected to calendar

+## Edit Profile
+      > User submits EditProfileForm.
+The form can contain either a new email or password and will always require the current password to successfully change info.
+The new password also has to be entered in two different fields for confirmation.
+      > PATCH to backend route /users/:username
+      > jsonschema validates the data
+      > current password is authenticated
+      > User MODEL updateUser runs
+      > JSON {"Updated": data} is returned to frontend

 ## Getting Forecasts
       Before submitting the NewAppointmentForm, the user needs to get the forecast by submitting the ZipcodeForm.
 This will fetch forecast data for the given zipcode and set the displayForecast state while also showing forecast results to the user through the ForecastCalendar component.
 Users can then submit the NewAppointmentForm, deciding on the date and location by first viewing the forecasts.
       > User submits the ZipcodeForm
-      > -> form submission calls weatherApi.getForecast()
+      > form submission calls weatherApi.getForecast()
-      > -> sends GET request to route /weatherapi
+      > sends GET request to route /weatherapi
-      > -> backend sends request to third party weather api for forecast data; weatherapi MODEL function handles this with getForecast and parseForecastForCalendar
+      > backend sends request to third party weather api for forecast data; weatherapi MODEL function handles this with getForecast and parseForecastForCalendar
-      > -> response containing forecast is sent to frontend
+      > response containing forecast is sent to frontend
-      > -> React displayForecast state is updated with forecast info
+      > React displayForecast state is updated with forecast info
       > User will use this forecast to help determine when and where to set the appointment

 ## Appointment Creation